kiralghodadra/kiralghodadra.github.io/_posts/2024-12-28-introduction.md

 <p>Wait....
 Getting selected for the expedition is not enough!
 There are few more challenges that every expedition team member has to face after which only he / she is qualified to take part in an Antarctic expedition.
 We had to undergo a thorough medical examination at All India Institute of Medical Sciences <a href="https://aiims.edu/index.php/en">(AIIMS)</a>, New Delhi that was almost a week long process.
 Following which, a physical fitness training was held under the expert guidance of Indo Tibettan Border Police Force (ITBPF) officials at Mountaineering & Skiing Institute <a href="https://www.itbpolice.nic.in/">(M&SI)</a>, Auli, Uttarakhand, details of which are shared in a separate chapter.
 On successful completing of all the tests, participants get the final clearance to take part in an Antarcic expediton.</p>

-<p>Members of the expedition team report NCPOR, Goa as per their respective schedules.
-The team flies to Cape Town, South Africa which is the launching point of Indian Antarctic Expedition.
-The Antactic Logistics Centre International <a href="https://www.ch-aviation.com/airlines/LCI">(ALCI)</a> is responsible for the intercontinental air bridge between Cape Town, South Africa & Novolazarevskaya, Antarctica.
-A blue ice runway operated by ALCI serves the Indian station Maitri & Russian station Novolazarevskaya.
-Flying team members reach Antarctica through special flights operated by ALCI.
-From Cape Town, the team flies to Maitri station & from there they take another flight to Bharati station.<br>

-Voyage team board the ice breaker ship from Cape Town, South Africa that sails to both the Indian Research stations in Antarctica & returns back to Cape Town at the end of Antarctic summer season.
-I was fortunate to be part of the voyage team of 36<sup>th</sup> Indian Scientific Expedition to Antarcica (ISEA-36) that took place during the year 2016 - 2017.
-So, I will be sharing my voyage experiences in more detail in subsequent chapters.</p>

 <div class="row">
   <div class="column">